 Veiled Chameleon Lifespan

 Veiled chameleons do not have very long lifespans compared to a lot of other reptiles.
 If captive-bred and properly cared for, females will typically live up to five years and males up to 8 years.
-Wild-caught veiled chameleons are not as common in the pet trade nowadays, but they typically have a shorter lifespan in captivity due to the drastic change, higher stress levels, and potential for unknown parasites and disease.
+Wild-caught veiled chameleons are not as common in the pet trade nowadays, but they typically have a shorter lifespan in captivity due to the drastic change, higher stress levels, and potential for unknown parasites and diseases.

 Veiled Chameleon Care Level